Antikor - ZTSA (Zero Trust Service Access)

 • Proxy Access via Agent (Windows, Mac OS, Linux Supported)

-• Join Active Session: Screen Monitoring / Management (Multiple users)
+• Active Session Joining: Screen Monitoring / Management (Multiple users)

 Access Control Features